kungumasakthivel/Login-Register/README.md

 In the userModel.js file consist of creating and extracting records from the DB if the user exist else it will create new table for particular in the DB with `Email` and `Password` as their attributes.

+!!!
+Need to include node_modules package before running... the code !!!